davidsjoberg/ggbump/README.md

 ## Prep

-Load packages and get som data with rank:
+Load packages and get some data with rank:

 ``` r
 if(!require(pacman)) install.packages("pacman")